Skip to main content

 • Atmospheric and Pre-Atmospheric Science majors are eligible to live in the Atmospheric Sciences Living & Learning Community.

-What can you do with a combined atmospheric sciences degree?
+What can you do with a combined Atmospheric Sciences degree?

-Median salary for a geoscientist
+Median annual salary for geoscientists, 2023

 U.S. Bureau of Labor Statistics